Best daily deals

 How do you control the Galaxy Buds Live?

-Touch panels make it easy to operate controls without reaching for your phone, and someone out there is could be excited to know that direct voice access to Bixby is here.
+Touch panels make it easy to operate controls without reaching for your phone, and someone out there could be excited to know that direct voice access to Bixby is here.

 The Samsung Galaxy Buds Live chipped away at my skepticism and proved to be a fine pair of buds for the right consumer.

-Non-Samsung users can control media playback, make volume adjustments, and toggle noise canceling all from the headset.
+Non-Samsung users can control media playback, make volume adjustments, and toggle noise canceling from the headset.
 The inward-facing IR sensors also detect when the earbuds are in and out of your ears, allowing auto-pause functionality.
 To resume playback, you must tap either earbud.
-Automatic ear detection isn’t the Galaxy Buds’ strong suit, and pales compared to the OnePlus Buds’ response time.
+Automatic ear detection isn’t the Galaxy Buds’ strong suit and pales compared to the OnePlus Buds’ response time.
 If you want to remap any of the controls or delve further into the earphones’ feature set, get the companion app.

 Should you get the Samsung Galaxy Wearable app?